chaolinhan/MSc_Project/Meeting/meeting3.md

 As above figures suggest, the efficient settings are

 -   Multivariate normal with M nearest neighbour, **with a small M**
--   Multivariate normal with a smaller `scaling` argument
+-   Multivariate normal with a **smaller `scaling` argument**

-They are considered because they take less sample numbers to reach a target threshold, i.e higher acceptance rates, fewer required samples, less execution time
+They are considered because they take less sample numbers to reach a target threshold, i.e higher acceptance rates, fewer required samples, less execution time.

-However, they may have the drawbacks:
+However, they may have drawbacks:

 -   They may stuck in local optimum because they can hardly explore wider ranges (Figure 6).
-In this case, epsilon will not convergent to the zero; or they need much more samples to jump away from a local optimal (see ’NN M=50’ in Figure 2, were the last generation requires much more samples to find enough accepted particles).
+In this case, epsilon will not convergent to zero; or they need much more samples to jump away from a local optimal (see ’NN M=50’ in Figure 2, where the last generation requires much more samples to find enough accepted particles).
 This situation could be worse if the target epsilon is set even smaller, e.g. 5.
 This agrees with conclusions from Filippi, S. et al 2013

--   Regardless of the above problem, if we only want a final population that targeting a given epsilon value, we could just
+-   Regardless of the above problem, if we only want a final population that targets a given epsilon value, we could just

     -   Firstly choose the kernels with the highest acceptance rates
     -   If two kernels have similar acceptance rates, choose the one with less computational complexity